-In December 2017 I moved to Macau, where I spent 3 months.
-During this time, I lost myself and strolled the streets of the city.
+In December 2017 I moved to Macau for professional reasons, where I spent 3 months.
+During this time, I lost myself and strolled the streets of the city, without destination.

 The dérive is a revolutionary strategy originally coined by Guy Debord, defined as "a mode of experimental behavior linked to the conditions of urban society: a technique of rapid passage through varied ambiances."
 It is an unplanned journey through a landscape, usually urban, in which participants drop their everyday relations and "let themselves be drawn by the attractions of the terrain and the encounters they find there".